jnankin/phaxio-ios/readme.md

 ## Installation

 ####Cocoa-Pods
-1. If you haven't alrady, install the latest version of [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)
+1. If you haven't already, install the latest version of [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)

 2. Add this line to your `Podfile`:
 ```pod 'Phaxio'```